Poetry & Lyrics

 ||

-installment of a 20 year scrapbook of song, verse, instrumental, with
+first installment of a 20 year scrapbook of song, verse,

 |